Hallotre/skiben-site/DATABASE_SETUP.md

 -- Moderation logs: Viewable by moderators, created by moderators CREATE POLICY "Moderators can view logs" ON public.moderation_logs FOR SELECT USING ((SELECT role FROM public.profiles WHERE id = auth.uid()) IN ('MODERATOR', 'STREAMER', 'ADMIN'));
 CREATE POLICY "Moderators can create logs" ON public.moderation_logs FOR INSERT WITH CHECK ((SELECT role FROM public.profiles WHERE id = auth.uid()) IN ('MODERATOR', 'STREAMER', 'ADMIN'));
+-- Contest tags lookup table
+CREATE TABLE IF NOT EXISTS public.contest_tags ( id UUID DEFAULT gen_random_uuid() PRIMARY KEY, name TEXT UNIQUE NOT NULL, color TEXT, created_at TIMESTAMPTZ DEFAULT NOW()
+);

+ALTER TABLE public.contest_tags ENABLE ROW LEVEL SECURITY;
+-- Drop existing policies if re-running
+DROP POLICY IF EXISTS "Contest tags are viewable by everyone" ON public.contest_tags;
+DROP POLICY IF EXISTS "Admins can insert tags" ON public.contest_tags;
+DROP POLICY IF EXISTS "Admins can update tags" ON public.contest_tags;
+DROP POLICY IF EXISTS "Admins can delete tags" ON public.contest_tags;
+-- Policies
+CREATE POLICY "Contest tags are viewable by everyone" ON public.contest_tags FOR SELECT USING (true);
+CREATE POLICY "Admins can insert tags" ON public.contest_tags FOR INSERT WITH CHECK ((SELECT role FROM public.profiles WHERE id = auth.uid()) = 'ADMIN');
+CREATE POLICY "Admins can update tags" ON public.contest_tags FOR UPDATE USING ((SELECT role FROM public.profiles WHERE id = auth.uid()) = 'ADMIN');
+CREATE POLICY "Admins can delete tags" ON public.contest_tags FOR DELETE USING ((SELECT role FROM public.profiles WHERE id = auth.uid()) = 'ADMIN');
 ```

 ### Step 3: Create Your First Admin User (Important!)